immanuelazn/immanuelazn/README.md

 - Hi, I’m @immanuelazn
-- I work at Koonkie Cloud Services as a ML dev and a bioinformatician
+- I work at Stanford University working on ATAC-seq and scRNA tools under Dr. Will Greenleaf.
 - I also am doing a Master's at Berkeley in Data Science
 - I’m interested in computational projects related to biological data.
 - How to reach me: immanuelazn@berkeley.edu